4d/docs/docs/Desktop/building.md

 #### Allow connection of Silicon Mac clients

-To allow Apple Silicon clients to connect to a Server application built on Windows, you must first build a client application (on macOS) for Apple Silicon and Intel first, then use the [generated compiled structure](#generated-files) of that client application when building the Windows Server.
+To allow Apple Silicon clients to connect to a Server application built on Windows, you must first build a client application (on macOS) for Apple Silicon and Intel, and select the [Build compiled structure](#build-compiled-structure) option (without the related folders).

+Then, you can copy that structure to your Windows machine, and use it to build the server application:

 ![](assets/en/Desktop/allow-mac-clients.png)

-To enable this, check this option and specify a path to the compiled structure of the macOS client.
+When building the server application on Windows, check the **Allow connection of Silicon Mac clients** option and specify a path to the compiled structure of the Apple Intel/Silicon client.

 #### Compiled structure location

-Path to the [compiled structure](#generated-files) of a Silicon macOS client application.
+Path to the [compiled structure](#build-compiled-structure) of a Silicon macOS client application.

 #### Data linking mode